-Live is best used by brands that have a stronger following.
-For businesses with smaller followings, it’s perfectly okay to broadcast with live, just don’t expect the algorithmic preference to kick in right away.
-If you have awesome content, you can absolutely start small and aim to grow big with Live.
-With good engagement levels along the way, you’ll eventually get found.
+Live is best used by brands that have lots of followers.
+For businesses with less followers it’s perfectly okay to broadcast with Live, just don’t expect the algorithmic preference to kick in right away.
+If you have awesome content, you can absolutely start small and aim to get big with Live.
+With good engagement levels, you’ll eventually get found.

-The content you should focus on with live depends largely on your business and industry.
+The content you should focus on with Live depends largely on your business and industry.
 Your business has a core demographic that it’s trying to target.
-While demographics change between social media channels (eg. Snapchat and Instagram), you and your content need to adhere to the same style no matter where you post in order to maintain brand consistency.
+While demographics change between social media channels (eg. Snapchat and Instagram), your content needs to adhere to the same style no matter where you post in order to maintain brand consistency.
 Don’t change your tone specifically to ‘fit’ Facebook.
 Keep your business in mind first and foremost.

-You can treat live like a webinar and use it to interact with and educate your subscribers, which is what we do at Biteable.
+You can treat your live broadcasts like webinars and use them to interact with and educate your subscribers, which is what we do at Biteable.
 Live is a great platform for people to come in with their questions and get them answered on the spot.
 If you’re fielding lots of the same enquiries from your customers, you could think about scheduling a live broadcast to address these topics.

-Once your live broadcast is complete, it is automatically published to your page so that your followers can watch and rewatch it on demand.
+Once your live broadcast is complete, it’s automatically published to your page so your followers can watch and rewatch it on demand.